Arifa105/Web-Development-Projects/README.md

 ### Game Over:
 If you press the wrong button, the game will indicate the mistake and you can restart to try again.

+# To-Do List Application

+### Add a Task:
+Type a task into the input field and press the "Add" button or hit enter.
+### Complete a Task:
+Click on a task to mark it as completed.
+Completed tasks will have a line through them.
+### Delete a Task:
+Click the delete icon next to a task to remove it from the list.